 Now, if $C < \infty$ then we have just proved \eqref{PP51} with $C_E = C^{-1}$, while in the other case we get from Proposition~\ref{PP4} that $\lVert f \rVert_{(p, q, b)} = \infty$ and \eqref{PP51} thus holds trivially. \end{proof}

-Now, it follows that if we take $q \in [1, \infty]$ we will have that both $f \mapsto f^{**}$ and $\lVert \cdot \rVert_q$ are subadditive, which gives us the last property of r.i.\ Banach function norms.
+Now, it follows that if we take $q \in [1, \infty]$ we will have that both $f \mapsto f^{**}$ and $\lVert \cdot \rVert_q$ are subadditive, which gives us the remaining property of r.i.\ Banach function norms.
 Hence, we have the following proposition.